odezzshuuk/linked-notes/sorted/webdev/css-box-model.md

 - width = border + padding + content width
 - height = border + padding + content height

-put this code at the beginning of css file is a common practice
+Put this code at the beginning of css file is a common practice

 ```css
 *, ::before, ::after {